MicrosoftDocs/SupportArticles-docs/support/developer/webapps/aspnet/site-behavior-performance/request-timed-out-dataadapter.md

 8. On the **Debug** menu, select **Start** to build and run the project.
 You might receive the error message that the [Symptoms](#symptoms) section describes.

 > [!NOTE]
-> The default value for the time-out as set in the **machine.config** file is 90 seconds.
+> The default value for time-out that's set in the **machine.config** file is 90 seconds.
 If the process time is less than 90 seconds, increase the processing time by increasing the number of records to be fetched.

 ## References